jessechounard/LDtkLoader_ZigBuild/README.md

 ```

 ## Notes
-### Target git repo
-Currently the original LDtkLoader repo won't build for me in Clang, so instead of pointing at that, I've created a fork where I've commented out a few lines and we're pointing at the fork instead.
-I've created an issue there.
-If this is resolved, I'll get rid of my fork and point to the original.

 ### Version number
 I normally try to match the release version of the library I'm bundling with zig, since I'm not adding anything to it.
 Unfortunately, LDtkLoader uses a four number versioning system (major.minor.patch.tweak) while zig build versions only seem to support three number semantic versioning.
 So I've dropped the tweak version.